jollyjerr/knowledge/math/trigonometry/matrices.md

 etc...
 ```

-**Gauss-Jordan elimination** is an algorithm to reduce matricies to row-echelon form.
+**Gauss-Jordan elimination** is an algorithm to reduce matrices to row-echelon form.

 1. Pull out any scalars from each row
 2. If the first entry is 0, swap it with another row that has a non-zero entry in it's first column